Eganathan/Course-Notes/Google Cyber Security Professional/1-FoundationsofCybersecurity.md

 # Foundations of Cybersecurity
 ## Glossary
-### Module 1
-Cybersecurity (or security): The practice of ensuring confidentiality, integrity, and availability of information by protecting networks, devices, people, and data from unauthorized access or criminal exploitation

-Cloud security: The process of ensuring that assets stored in the cloud are properly configured and access to those assets is limited to authorized users

-Internal threat: A current or former employee, external vendor, or trusted partner who poses a security risk

-Network security: The practice of keeping an organization's network infrastructure secure from unauthorized access

-Personally identifiable information (PII): Any information used to infer an individual’s identity

-Security posture: An organization’s ability to manage its defense of critical assets and data and react to change

-Sensitive personally identifiable information (SPII): A specific type of PII that falls under stricter handling guidelines

-Technical skills: Skills that require knowledge of specific tools, procedures, and policies

-Threat: Any circumstance or event that can negatively impact assets

-Threat actor: Any person or group who presents a security risk

-Transferable skills: Skills from other areas that can apply to different careers

-### Module 2
-Adversarial artificial intelligence (AI): A technique that manipulates artificial intelligence (AI) and machine learning (ML) technology to conduct attacks more efficiently

-Business Email Compromise (BEC): A type of phishing attack where a threat actor impersonates a known source to obtain financial advantage

-Computer virus: Malicious code written to interfere with computer operations and cause damage to data and software

-Cryptographic attack: An attack that affects secure forms of communication between a sender and intended recipient

-Hacker: Any person who uses computers to gain access to computer systems, networks, or data

-Malware: Software designed to harm devices or networks

-Password attack: An attempt to access password secured devices, systems, networks, or data

-Phishing: The use of digital communications to trick people into revealing sensitive data or deploying malicious software

-Physical attack: A security incident that affects not only digital but also physical environments where the incident is deployed

-Physical social engineering: An attack in which a threat actor impersonates an employee, customer, or vendor to obtain unauthorized access to a physical location

-Social engineering: A manipulation technique that exploits human error to gain private information, access, or valuables

-Social media phishing: A type of attack where a threat actor collects detailed information about their target on social media sites before initiating the attack

-Spear phishing: A malicious email attack targeting a specific user or group of users, appearing to originate from a trusted source

-Supply-chain attack: An attack that targets systems, applications, hardware, and/or software to locate a vulnerability where malware can be deployed

-USB baiting: An attack in which a threat actor strategically leaves a malware USB stick for an employee to find and install to unknowingly infect a network

-Virus: refer to “computer virus”

-Vishing: The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source

-Watering hole attack: A type of attack when a threat actor compromises a website frequently visited by a specific group of users

-### Module 3
-Asset: An item perceived as having value to an organization

-Availability: The idea that data is accessible to those who are authorized to access it

-Compliance: The process of adhering to internal standards and external regulations

-Confidentiality: The idea that only authorized users can access specific assets or data

-Confidentiality, integrity, availability (CIA) triad: A model that helps inform how organizations consider risk when setting up systems and security policies

-Hacktivist: A person who uses hacking to achieve a political goal

-Health Insurance Portability and Accountability Act (HIPAA): A U.S. federal law established to protect patients' health information

-Integrity: The idea that the data is correct, authentic, and reliable

-National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF): A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk

-Privacy protection: The act of safeguarding personal information from unauthorized use

-Protected health information (PHI): Information that relates to the past, present, or future physical or mental health or condition of an individual

-Security architecture: A type of security design composed of multiple components, such as tools and processes, that are used to protect an organization from risks and external threats

-Security controls: Safeguards designed to reduce specific security risks

-Security ethics: Guidelines for making appropriate decisions as a security professional

-Security frameworks: Guidelines used for building plans to help mitigate risk and threats to data and privacy

-Security governance: Practices that help support, define, and direct security efforts of an organization

-Sensitive personally identifiable information (SPII): A specific type of PII that falls under stricter handling guidelines
+**Cybersecurity (or security)**: The practice of ensuring confidentiality, integrity, and availability of information by protecting networks, devices, people, and data from unauthorized access or criminal exploitation

+**Cloud security**: The process of ensuring that assets stored in the cloud are properly configured and access to those assets is limited to authorized users

+**Internal threat**: A current or former employee, external vendor, or trusted partner who poses a security risk

+**Network security**: The practice of keeping an organization's network infrastructure secure from unauthorized access

+**Personally identifiable information (PII)**: Any information used to infer an individual’s identity

+**Security posture**: An organization’s ability to manage its defense of critical assets and data and react to change

+**Sensitive personally identifiable information (SPII)**: A specific type of PII that falls under stricter handling guidelines

+**Technical skills**: Skills that require knowledge of specific tools, procedures, and policies

+**Threat**: Any circumstance or event that can negatively impact assets

+**Threat actor**: Any person or group who presents a security risk

+**Transferable skills**: Skills from other areas that can apply to different careers

+**Adversarial artificial intelligence (AI)**: A technique that manipulates artificial intelligence (AI) and machine learning (ML) technology to conduct attacks more efficiently

+**Business Email Compromise (BEC)**: A type of phishing attack where a threat actor impersonates a known source to obtain financial advantage

+**Computer virus**: Malicious code written to interfere with computer operations and cause damage to data and software

+**Cryptographic attack**: An attack that affects secure forms of communication between a sender and intended recipient

+**Hacker**: Any person who uses computers to gain access to computer systems, networks, or data

+**Malware**: Software designed to harm devices or networks

+**Password attack**: An attempt to access password secured devices, systems, networks, or data

+**Phishing**: The use of digital communications to trick people into revealing sensitive data or deploying malicious software

+**Physical attack**: A security incident that affects not only digital but also physical environments where the incident is deployed

+**Physical social engineering**: An attack in which a threat actor impersonates an employee, customer, or vendor to obtain unauthorized access to a physical location

+**Social engineering**: A manipulation technique that exploits human error to gain private information, access, or valuables

+**Social media phishing**: A type of attack where a threat actor collects detailed information about their target on social media sites before initiating the attack

+**Spear phishing**: A malicious email attack targeting a specific user or group of users, appearing to originate from a trusted source

+**Supply-chain attack**: An attack that targets systems, applications, hardware, and/or software to locate a vulnerability where malware can be deployed

+**USB baiting**: An attack in which a threat actor strategically leaves a malware USB stick for an employee to find and install to unknowingly infect a network

+**Virus**: refer to “computer virus”

+**Vishing**: The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source

+**Watering hole attack**: A type of attack when a threat actor compromises a website frequently visited by a specific group of users

+**Asset**: An item perceived as having value to an organization

+**Availability**: The idea that data is accessible to those who are authorized to access it

+**Compliance**: The process of adhering to internal standards and external regulations

+**Confidentiality**: The idea that only authorized users can access specific assets or data

+**Confidentiality, integrity, availability (CIA) triad**: A model that helps inform how organizations consider risk when setting up systems and security policies

+**Hacktivist**: A person who uses hacking to achieve a political goal

+**Health Insurance Portability and Accountability Act (HIPAA)**: A U.S. federal law established to protect patients' health information

+**Integrity**: The idea that the data is correct, authentic, and reliable

+**National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF)**: A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk

+**Privacy protection**: The act of safeguarding personal information from unauthorized use

+**Protected health information (PHI)**: Information that relates to the past, present, or future physical or mental health or condition of an individual

+**Sensitive personally identifiable information (SPII)**: A specific type of PII that falls under stricter handling guidelines

+**Security architecture**: A type of security design composed of multiple components, such as tools and processes, that are used to protect an organization from risks and external threats

+**Security controls**: Safeguards designed to reduce specific security risks

+**Security ethics**: Guidelines for making appropriate decisions as a security professional

+**Security frameworks**: Guidelines used for building plans to help mitigate risk and threats to data and privacy

+**Security governance**: Practices that help support, define, and direct security efforts of an organization